expo/expo/docs/pages/versions/v40.0.0/sdk/map-view.md

 [GMSServices provideApiKey:@"your api key"]
 ```

 Alternatively, you can provide the `GMSApiKey` key in your app's **Info.plist**.
-If you ejected after already configuring Google Maps, the `eject` command may have already provided this for you.
+If you ejected after already configuring Google Maps, the `prebuild` command may have already provided this for you.

 ### Web Setup